Skip to main content

 Estimating Team-Fielding Runs

 Elsewhere on this site, in the daily stat tabulations, we show individual team fielding and FE numbers.
-But neither an FE (nor a Jamesian DER) directly answers the question of how fielding affects run scoring, and thus wins.
+But the FE does not directly answer the question of how fielding affects run scoring, and thus wins.
 Fortunately, with a little thought we can use the FE to analyze with reasonable accuracy the contributions (always at the team level) of fielding to total defense.
 We do that on the page linked at the head of this paragraph, and so won’t here repeat the explanation of the mechanics of how it all is done.
-(But for those interested in the tiresome details—and who have looked at that page first—we have a separate page on the mechanics of calculating the effects of team defense on team stats and defensive results.)
+(But for those interested in the tiresome details—and who have already looked at that daily-stats defense page—we have a separate page on the mechanics of calculating the effects of team defense on team stats and defensive results.)

 Return to the page top. ↑